On the front and the back, well, the outside and the inside.

 When people talk about that, I like to say, look, it was after Republicans took the majority back then, too.

-Yeah, we like playing games here too, but I also like being honest.
+Yeah, we like playing games here, too, but I also like being honest.

-No, I'm not gonna tell you.
+No, I'm not going to tell you.

-Yeah, I gotta tell you now.
+Yeah, I got to tell you now.

 I can't back out of it.

-Um I don't like telling you this.
+I don't like telling you this.

-I wish it weren't because the Tea Party in the House that they really have tried to marginalize the the the uh They've they've they've tried to lessen the influence of the Tea Party freshmen in the House.
+They really have tried to marginalize that they've they've they've tried to lessen the influence of the Tea Party freshmen in the house.

-They've the Republican leadership has.
+The Republican leadership has.

 I mean, it's not that the Democrats do the same thing to their arriving freshmen.